Acraplet/wc_calibration/README.md

 ```
 bash make_all_config.sh abwff rayff ID0
 ```
-which will make 7 config files with the input absorption and scattering params and IDs going from ID0 to ID0 + 7 with 20 points in theta, and phi and with R = 5, 10, 20, 40, 80, 160, 250 (used to be 320)cm.
+which will make 7 sets of config files with the input absorption and scattering params and IDs going from ID0 to ID0 + 7 with 20 points in theta, and phi and with R = 5, 10, 20, 40, 80, 160, 250 (used to be 320)cm.

 ## Run WCSim on the batch system (efficiently)